all-of-us/workbench/api/docs/developer-system-initialization.md

 no longer considered a best practice.
 Since we have many nearly identical and similarly-named GCP projects, you should instead pass `--project=all-of-us-workbench-test` to every `gcloud` command.
-The reasoning is that by using default projects via `gclod config set project` you introduce the ability to operate on the wrong project silently.
+The reasoning is that by using default projects via `gcloud config set project` you introduce the ability to operate on the wrong project silently.

 ## Git Repository Initialization